yegor256/blog/_drafts/xslt.md

 {% endhighlight %}

-It's a simple web application that starts a web server and never ends (waits for connections in daemon mode).
-To make it work we should create a simple "take" named `TkApp`:
+It's a simple web application that starts a web server and never ends (it waits for connections in daemon mode).
+To make it work, we should create a simple "take" named `TkApp`:

 {% highlight java %}